Antarctica & Arctic

 Destinations > Namibia > Epic Botswana & Namibia Safari

-Activities, accommodations and internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1 and final day, meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leader and lodge staff, most gratuities, all permits, entrance fees and taxes.
+Activities, accommodations and internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1 and final day, meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of a Natural Habitat Adventures Expedition Leader and lodge staff, most gratuities, all permits, entrance fees and taxes.

 This is the ultimate southern African safari.
 A small group of just seven travelers spends a fortnight crossing a vast tract of Africa’s prime wildlife regions on a journey that evokes the classic safaris of old.
 Though we stay in out-of-the-way locales where we see far more big game than people, our deluxe tented camps are the apex of comfort and conviviality in the bush.
 There is no Africa itinerary that offers more diversity than this one.
 From the Namib Desert and the towering dunes of Sossusvlei to the million-acre Palmwag Concession, home to wild desert rhinos, from the verdant waterways teeming with life in the Okavango Delta to the huge game and predator populations of the Linyanti—plus a visit to Victoria Falls—experience Africa at its most primal and magnetic.